datajoint-company/datajoint-neuroglancer/neuroglancer-related/README.md

 This module also provides tools for implementing each of the above three steps individually.

 Note: the conversion routine here assumes that each image file represent a single 2D slice of a larger 3D volume, with all slices having the same dimension.
-This implies certain preprocessing steps to be done on the images a priori (e.g. realignment, crop, etc.)
+This implies certain preprocessing steps to be done on the images prior to the conversion (e.g. realignment, crop, etc.).